sosthenee/Football-computer-vision/README.md

 # Football Computer vision & Deep learning
-Tracking players and ball on matchs clips, using Tensorflow Object detection API and OpenCV.
+Tracking players and ball on match footage using Tensorflow Object detection API and OpenCV.
-Thanks to Computer Vison the project was to detecting the differents Teams playing and their pace.
+Using Computer Vison, the project detects the differents Teams playing and their pace.
-Then i tried to recognize the ball and fit it's trajectory.
+We then recognize the ball and attempt to fit its trajectory.

 This video inspired me: https://www.youtube.com/watch?v=GrAdG9r7shU&list=WL&index=42

 # Demo
-See example gif below of the wonderfull team goal of Arsenal against Leicester.
+See the example GIF below of Arsenal's wonderful team goal against Leicester.

-We can identify all the players + referees, the soccer ball and also predict in which team the player is, based on the color of their jersey.
+We can identify all the players, the referee, the ball and also predict in which team the player is based on the color of their jersey.
 (These teams have obviously a great jersey for recognition on a green pitch)

-The soccer Ball wasn't easily recognized because of it's size with Tensorflow.
+The soccer ball wasn't easily recognized because of its size.
-I managed to find it with some OpenCV manipulations      (filter : Canny, BGR2GRAY, HSV Boundaries ; Circles :findContours , minEnclosingCircle )
+We managed to find it with some OpenCV manipulations      (filter : Canny, BGR2GRAY, HSV Boundaries ; Circles :findContours , minEnclosingCircle )

 ![](resultat.gif)